video | May 16, 2017

 Today’s show is focused on choosing the right channels to go to market.
 Business to business buyers are rapidly changing as their preferences to engage their vendors are evolving.
 Buyer preferences for 1-to-1 interactions are changing.
 Major shifts to eCommerce and SaaS are challenging the traditional paradigms.
 Don’t get caught flat footed with an old go-to-market model in this new world.
 It’s time to look at channels differently.
 You will benefit from John’s detailed description of the framework he uses to select the right channels.

 Joining us for today’s show is John Kedzierski, a Corporate Vice President of Marketing who knows how to go to market with the right channels.
 Today’s topic is focused on selecting the right sales channels by using one of America’s great companies as a use case.
-John and I leveraged the SBI annual workbook to guide our conversation.
-To follow along, flip to the Channel Optimization phase starting on page 294 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage SBI’s How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 John Kedzierski is the Corporate Vice President, North America Services and Commercial Markets for Motorola Solutions.
 Motorola provides push-to-talk communication solutions across the business-to-business space.
 Examples include baggage handlers at an airline, to police and fire, computer-aided dispatch systems handling your 9-1-1 calls, to communications on military bases.
 John will demonstrate how to cover the market completely with direct and indirect sales channels.